albertkjoller/plant-disease-mlops/reports/README.md

 We used the following GCP services:
 1. Engine
+2. Triggerr
 2. Bucket
 3. Cloud Run
 The engine is used for running code on google servers.
 We used the engine for running model experiments.
 This was especially useful when doing different sweeps via Weights & Biases using bayesian optimization in order to find the best hyperparameters.
 This process would not have been posible timewise using a CPU.
 However, using the google engine with a GPU configuration it speeded up the process a lot.

+The Trigger-service was used in the creation of automatic docker images, used for training both on the cloud and on personal computers.

-We uses the bucket for storing data.
+We used the bucket for storing data.
 We both store the plant disease dataset in the bucket and files used for the fastapi application.
 This ensures easy access to the data.

 Finally, we use the cloud run service to serve and run our fastapi application.